How To Christmas Decorate Cheaply

 Hope you aren’t too disappointed.

 I’m going to share what was most commented on or asked about.
-If there is anything I don’t cover, just give me a shout!
+I think it’s important to share these low budget ideas as this is a particularly expensive time of year.

 Let’s get started…